milesar/AQU-HostsApp/README.md

 * Ross Whitaker, AQ&U project

 Component Technology Support
-* The documentation for all of the technologies involved, and all the hard word that went into them.
-Would never have been able to pick them up and run without them.
+* The documentation for all of the technologies involved, and all the hard work that went into them.
+I would never have been able to pick them up and run without them.

 Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.